moq-wg/moq-transport/draft-ietf-moq-transport.md

      off the stack and repeat from the Step 2.
 If the stack is empty, close the connection with appropriate error code.

-TODO: More details are needed to determine when the stream can be closed.
-      Refer to disucssions on issue 318 on explicit markers for signaling stream completion.

 #### Proposal 2 - Object Placement Mode